guido57/IReye/README.md

 An unattended Raspberry PI 3 with webcam and Infrared remote control

 ## Overview
-With a Raspberry PI, equipped with a loudspeaker and optionally with a HDMI screen, you can connect to it to:
+With a Raspberry PI, equipped with an audio class D amplifier, a loudspeaker and optionally with a HDMI screen, you can connect to it to:

 - issue IR commands to a TV or similar
 - view the USB camera connected to the PI